gruntwork-io/terragrunt/README.md

 1. Download the configurations specified via the `source` parameter into the `--terragrunt-download-dir` folder (by default `.terragrunt-cache` in the working directory, which we recommend adding to `.gitignore`).
-This downloading is done by using the [terraform init command](https://www.terraform.io/docs/commands/init.html), so the `source` parameter supports the exact same syntax as the [module source](https://www.terraform.io/docs/modules/sources.html) parameter, including local file paths, Git URLs, and Git URLs with `ref` parameters (useful for checking out a specific tag, commit, or branch of Git repo).
+This downloading is done by using the same [go-getter library](https://github.com/hashicorp/go-getter) Terraform uses, so the `source` parameter supports the exact same syntax as the [module source](https://www.terraform.io/docs/modules/sources.html) parameter, including local file paths, Git URLs, and Git URLs with `ref` parameters (useful for checking out a specific tag, commit, or branch of Git repo).
 Terragrunt will download all the code in the repo (i.e. the part